WisdmLabs/moodle-auth_edwiserbridge/edwiserbridge/README.md

 * WordPress 5.9 or higher
 * Moodle 3.11 or higher

+ = Moodle Plugin Automatic Installation =
+* Download the Moodle edwiserbridge plugin from <a href = "https://edwiser.org/plugins/edwiserbridge.zip">here</a>.
+* Go to the Plugins menu in Moodle.
+* Click on Install plugins.
+* Upload plugins zip file.
+* Then click on Install plugin from the Zip file.

+ = Moodle Plugin Manual Installation  =
+* Download the Moodle edwiserbridge plugin from <a href = "https://edwiser.org/plugins/edwiserbridge.zip">here</a>.
+* Now unzip and upload the folder in local directory of Moodle using the FTP application of your choice.
+* The plugin can then be activated by navigating to the Plugins menu in the dashboard.

- =  Automatic Installation  =
+ = Wordpress plugin Automatic Installation  =
 * Go to the Plugins menu from the dashboard.
 * Click on the 'Add New' button on this page.
 * Search for 'Edwiser Bridge' in the search bar provided.
 * Click on 'Install Now' once you have located the plugin.
 * On successful installation, click the 'Activate Plugin' link to activate the plugin.

- =  Manual Installation  =
+ = Wordpress Plugin Manual Installation  =
 * Download the Edwiser Bridge plugin from WordPress.org.
 * Now unzip and upload the folder using the FTP application of your choice.
 * The plugin can then be activated by navigating to the Plugins menu in the admin dashboard.

-= Moodle Plugin Automatic Installation =
+ = Edwiser Bridge PRO License Key =
-* Download the Moodle edwiserbridge plugin from <a href = "https://edwiser.org/wp-content/uploads/edd/2023/03/edwiserbridge-1.zip">here</a>.
+* To activate the Edwiser Bridge PRO functionality, you need to enter the license key.
-* Go to the Plugins menu in Moodle.
+* Go to the Site Administration > Plugins > Edwise Bridge > Settings > Summary.
-* Click on Install plugins.
-* Upload plugins zip file.
-* Then click on Install plugin from the Zip file.

- = Moodle Plugin Manual Installation  =
+* Enter the license key in the License Key field and click on the 'Activate License' button.
-* Download the Moodle edwiserbridge plugin from <a href = "https://edwiser.org/wp-content/uploads/edd/2023/03/edwiserbridge-1.zip">here</a>.
+* License key can be obtained from <a href = "https://edwiser.org/my-account/"> Edwiser My Account </a> page.
-* Now unzip and upload the folder in local directory of Moodle using the FTP application of your choice.
-* The plugin can then be activated by navigating to the Plugins menu in the dashboard.
+* You can now access the PRO features of the plugin.

  = Moodle Configuration =
 Take a look at the link below and follow the steps provided to configure your Moodle website.
-<a href = "https://edwiser.org/bridge/documentation/#tab-b540a7a7-e59f-3">Moodle Website Configurations</a>
+<a href = "https://edwiser.org/documentation/edwiser-bridge/">Moodle Website Configurations</a>

 [(Back to top)](#table-of-contents)